 These results were captured in ideal studio conditions.
 Photographing outside, perhaps in the wind or on unstable footing?
 Expect to need faster exposures than those I reported.
 But, also expect a similar amount of assistance from VC as it is still similarly and significantly compensating for shake.

-While VC is great for reducing camera shake in images, it is also very helpful for framing subjects while taking photo.
+While VC is great for reducing camera shake in images, it is also helpful for framing subjects while taking photo.
 Having the viewfinder view stabilized aids in timing the shutter release with the just-right composition.

-In this system, the image in viewfinder remains very stable when VC starts and overall, it is rather quiet.
+In this system, the image in viewfinder remains stable when VC starts and overall, it is rather quiet.
 A quick series of faint clicks is audible on startup and again at shutdown with a quiet hum heard while active.
 A bit of quiet squeakiness is heard if the lens is moved while VC is activated.
-Drifting of the subject framing while VC is active is very well-controlled, even when tripod mounted.
+Drifting of the subject framing while VC is active is well-controlled, even when tripod mounted.

 No mode options are provided for this VC implementation.